Laura-Urdapilleta/Project-3/README.md

 Building Damage Level After an Earthquake

 ### Description
-CLassifying the level of damage that buildings suffered after the Gorthka earthquake in Nepal.
-The classificaiton is based on buildings location and aspects of construction.
+CLassifying the level of building damage after the Gorthka earthquake in Nepal.
+The classificaiton is based on building location and aspects of construction.

 ### Features and Target Variables
 Target: Damage Level (Low, Medium, Complete Destruction)